Model task Submit one portfolio

 • Publish hashes.json so readers can verify that inputs did not change after model calls.

-• Do not give one model extra context or a different option universe.
+• Do not give one model extra context or a different asset list.

-• Do not revise a completed round after seeing model choices just to create more varied picks.
+• Do not revise a completed round after seeing model choices just to create more varied allocations.

 • Preserve invalid raw submissions instead of deleting them.

-• Use the same entry and exit price source for every option.
+• Use the same starting and ending price source for every option.

-• Identify exactly one official one-shot run for public reporting.
+• Identify exactly one public model-call run for each round's public benchmark result.

-• Exclude mock, provider-smoke, failed, incomplete, and retrospective runs from public official leaderboards.
+• Exclude mock, provider-smoke, failed, incomplete, and retrospective runs from public benchmark results.

 • Add newly released models only to future rounds.
 Do not rerun old rounds after outcomes may be knowable.